Choose a college

-In partnership with Western Governors University, WGU Missouri’s faculty is committed to WGU Missouri’s unique, student-centric, competency-based approach that places the greatest emphasis on student learning.
+The students at WGU Missouri are served by Western Governors University’s faculty.
+Faculty members are committed to WGU’s unique, student-centric, competency-based approach that places the greatest emphasis on student learning.
 Because learning at WGU Missouri is personalized, we do not use typical online classes that are dependent upon fixed schedules or group pacing.
 Instead, each student is guided and assisted through a personalized learning experience by faculty and staff serving in different capacities:

 For each student, the primary faculty support is a personally assigned Student Mentor.
 The role of the Student Mentor is to provide advice, coaching, and support from the moment an individual becomes a student to the time he or she graduates.
 More specifically, Student Mentors:

 This support involves regularly scheduled academic progress conversations weekly and active involvement in other aspects of the student’s academic career.
 While not an expert in all subjects, the Student Mentor guides the student through the overall program and offers coaching, direction, and practical advice.